AmasaDelano/dw-srd-offline/src/markdown/Fighter.md

 ### Bend Bars, Lift Gates

-When you **use pure strength to destroy an inanimate obstacle**, roll+Str. ✴On a 10+, choose 3. ✴On a 7-9 choose 2.
+When you **use pure strength to destroy an inanimate obstacle**, roll+STR. ✴On a 10+, choose 3. ✴On a 7-9 choose 2.

 - It doesn’t take a very long time
 - Nothing of value is damaged